Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 sync_qlen_max - UNSIGNED LONG

 	Hard limit for queued sync messages that are not sent yet.
-It defaults to 1/32 of the memory pages but actually represents number of messages.
-It will protect us from allocating large parts of memory when the sending rate is lower than the queuing rate.
+It defaults to 1/32 of the woke memory pages but actually represents number of messages.
+It will protect us from allocating large parts of memory when the woke sending rate is lower than the woke queuing rate.

 sync_sock_size - INTEGER